 - Lipopolysaccharides (LPS) from gram-negative bacteria such as H. pylori and SIBO

-- Exotoxins and hemolysins produced by the nasal mucosal bacteria, i.e. MARCoNS
+- Exotoxins and hemolysins produced by the nasal mucosal bacteria like MARCoNS

-- Other chronic infections such as oral/periodontal, tick-born and others
+- Other chronic infections, such as oral or periodontal infections, tick-born infections, and others

-Testing to consider: Urinary mycotoxins testing, stool pathogen testing, nasal culture, and cone-beam CT are helpful for identifying these biotoxins
+Testing to consider: Urinary mycotoxin testing, stool pathogen testing, nasal culture, and cone-beam CT are helpful for identifying these biotoxins.

-- Nutritional deficiencies that disrupt cellular operations including, but not limited to, mitochondrial dysfunction (notably, mitochondrial respiration consumes 20% of the body’s oxygen and yet the brain represents only 2% of body mass).
-The most common deficiencies seen in testing include B vitamins, magnesium, glutathione and omega-3 EFAs.
+Nutritional deficiencies that disrupt cellular operations including—but not limited to—mitochondrial dysfunction Notably, mitochondrial respiration consumes 20% of the body’s oxygen and yet the brain represents only 2% of body mass.
+The most common deficiencies seen in testing include B vitamins, magnesium, glutathione and omega-3 fatty acids.

 Testing to consider: Organic acids testing, micronutrient testing

-There are many considerations when evaluating patients dealing with brain burnout.
-It is necessary to consider functional testing for underlying causative factors such as HPA axis dysfunction, biotoxins and nutritional deficiencies.
-Armed with this knowledge, we can provide patients a treatment plan that best fits their needs, and help them overcome the debilitating symptoms of a burned-out brain.
+There are many considerations when evaluating patients who are dealing with brain burnout.
+It is necessary to consider functional testing for underlying causative factors, such as HPA-axis dysfunction, biotoxins or nutritional deficiencies.
+Armed with this knowledge, we can provide patients a treatment plan that best fits their needs and help them overcome the debilitating symptoms of a burned-out brain.